-That’s why this question – can a sibling prevent you from seeing an elderly parent?
+That’s where today’s question comes from – can a sibling prevent you from seeing an elderly parent?
+Crucially, does a sibling have any right to restrict your access?
+What can you do if this is happening?

 The Legal Side of Things